alexpeattie/alexpeattie.com/source/talks/hp.html.md

 end
 ~~~

-For brevity I'm not taking a purist TDD approach in this tutorial.
+*Note:* For brevity I'm not taking a purist TDD approach in this tutorial.
 In real life, you'd want to smaller test cases (e.g. a separate spec for special characters and case), and better coverage of edge cases (what should we get if we pass an empty string to `tokenize`?).
+{: .callout }

 Here's a simple implementation of `tokenize` that will pass our spec: